fmrtl73/vagrant/dcos/README.md

 This is cloned from the dcos-vagrant repo in order to modify the base image to include an ISCI controller and 20GB of storage on each node in order for Portworx to function.

+The start-etcd.sh script was also added as a convenience so you can start etcd and point your installation to it.

+When install Portworx from the Universe you should make sure to configure the right network for Portworx to use or else it will pick up a local IP address and fail to come up.

+PORTWORX OPTIONS: -a -d enp0s8
+KVDB SERVERS: <IP_OF_ETCD>:2379
+CONTAINER PARAMETERS: -d enp0s8

+Take all other defaults and you should be good to go!

 # DC/OS Vagrant